asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 To implement pod autoscaling based around metrics you need a couple of simple things - first you need a metrics stack to pull and aggregate the metrics from the entire cluster and then make those metrics easily available.
 So far so good.
 Second you need an object to monitor the metrics and trigger the pod up and down.
-This object is called a Horizontal Pod Auto-scaler - HPA (Remember that abbreviation). and its main job is to define when OpenShift should change the number of replicas in an app deployment.
+This object is called a Horizontal Pod Auto-scaler - HPA (Remember that abbreviation).
+And its main job is to define when OpenShift should change the number of replicas in an app deployment.

 #### Creating the HPA object